GayathrySuresh/QueryLab/README.md

 - **SQL Practice Questions:** A growing repository of SQL practice questions, ranging in complexity, that have been thoughtfully crafted and successfully solved.

-- **Solutions Included**: Each practice question comes with a detailed solution, helping you understand not just the answer but also the logic and approach behind it.
+- **Solutions Included**: Each practice question comes with the solution that I crafted, reflecting my learning journey and approach to SQL problem-solving.

-- **Browse and Learn**: Explore a variety of SQL scenarios, from basic queries to more advanced database operations, and enhance your SQL skills step by step.

-- **Community Interaction:** Engage with a community of like-minded learners, share your insights, and discuss your approaches to solving these practice questions.

 - **Continuous Learning:** As I continue my own journey into the world of data, the repository will grow with new questions and solutions, offering you a steady stream of learning material.